This is a huge week for trail & ultra! Here’s what you need to know:

 Why You Should Trust Us

-We began this guide by polling the 20-plus-person iRunFar team with its collective hundreds of years of running experience about their favorite — and less favorite — running socks, as well as researching dozens of the highest-ranked, most popular, and top-selling socks for runners.
+We began this guide by polling the 20-plus-person iRunFar team with hundreds of years of running experience about their preferred running socks.
+We also researched dozens of the highest-ranked, most popular, and top-selling socks for runners.
 In doing so, we honed a list of running socks for regimented testing.
-In the initial creation of this guide, six product testers covered hundreds of miles with these socks.
-Since then, iRunFar buyers guide team members, who are constantly testing running gear and, have periodically updated this guide.

-Best Running Socks - Running along a ridge
+Best Running Socks - fastpacking in socks

-Frequently Asked Questions about Running Socks
+Frequently Asked Questions About Running Socks

 Should running socks be thick or thin?